octoTurnip/ha-flipped-utilities/README.md

 - Cards will default to `elevated` unless they have a class or attribute that says otherwise.
 - Some cards such as those found in the settings pages already have the attribute `outlined`, which will supersede the default `elevated` style.
-- In order to use card styles other than elevated, you have to modify the class of the card using card-mod or add an attribute using the configuration panel [as described above](#card-type).
+- In order to use card styles other than elevated, you have to modify the class of the card using card-mod or set an alternate card type using the configuration panel [as described above](#card-type).
 The options are:
   - elevated
   - filled
   - outlined
   - transparent
-- Card type classes set with card-mod will supersede card type attributes.
-This way you can set an overal default card type but still modify the card types of individual cards.
+- Card type classes set with card-mod will supersede card types set using the configuration panel.
+This way you can set an overall default card type but still modify the card types of individual cards.

 ```yaml
 card_mod: